joannnelee/Scraping-Data-from-a-Real-Website/README.md

 ### Project Overview

-In this project data will be scraped from a website and put into a pandas dataframe.
+In this project, data will be scraped from a website and put into a pandas data frame.

 ### Tools